 Toxoplasma gondii is a tiny organism that lives inside cells.
-It may well live inside your cells – the parasite up to 50% of the world’s population, along with cats and many other animal species.
+It might well live inside your cells – the parasite is thought to infect up to 50% of the world’s population, along with cats and many other animal species.

 This is worrying, because many researchers believe that T. gondii infection, or toxoplasmosis, can alter human behavior.
 Among other organs, the parasite infects the brain, and it has been blamed for making people more impulsive, and more prone to mental illness, including schizophrenia.
 The idea of ‘behavioural’ toxoplasmosis has driven a huge amount of research and media interest.
 But in a new PLoS ONE paper, Duke University researchers Karen Sugden et al. suggest that there may be nothing to worry about after all.
 They report that toxoplasmosis is associated with essentially no behavioural abnormalities in humans.